mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java - Installing a Web Crawler based on Solr and Nutch.md

 	  <value>protocol-http|urlfilter-regex|parse-(html|tika)|index-(basic|anchor|metatags|more)|query-(basic|site|url)|response-(json|xml)|summary-basic|scoring-opic|urlnormalizer-(pass|regex|basic)</value>
 	</property>

-Configuration for the metatags plugin:
+And here is the configuration property for the metatags plugin itself; this will index description and keywords from pages:

 	<!-- Used only if plugin parse-metatags is enabled. -->
 	<property>